 Stewed tuna with tomatoes

-Sprinkle salt and white pepper on both sides of the tuna.
+Sprinkle salt and white pepper on both sides of the swordfish

-Cut eggplant into 2cm cubes, lightly sprinkle salted and leave for a few minutes to remove any moisture.
-Wipe off any moisture that comes out with kitchen paper or something and fry it in deep frying oil heated to about 170°C for 1-2 minutes.
-Remove onto a net and drain the oil.
+Cut the eggplant into 2cm cubes, sprinkle lightly with salt and leave for a few minutes to drain.
+Wipe off any excess moisture with kitchen paper and deep fry in oil heated to about 170°C for 1-2 minutes.
+Remove to a wire rack and drain

-Cut the red, yellow paprika and onion into 1cm cubes.
+Cut the red pepper, yellow pepper, and onion into 1cm cubes

-Heat a frying pan with olive oil and add the garlic that has been pounded with a knife and fry.
-Once the aroma comes out, add the red paprika, yellow paprika, and onion and slowly fry over low heat.
-Along the way, add loosened hawk claws.
+Heat a frying pan with olive oil and add the chopped garlic.
+When the garlic becomes fragrant, add the red pepper, yellow pepper, and onion and fry slowly over low heat.
+Add the chopped chili pepper halfway through

-After stir-fry for about 5 minutes, add the basic tomato sauce and vegetable soup and stir-fry.
-Add oregano, Italian parsley and coarsely chopped basil and mix together.
+After frying for about 5 minutes, add the basic tomato sauce and vegetable soup and bring to a simmer.
+Add the oregano, Italian parsley, and roughly chopped basil and mix well

-Add the fried eggplant and the seasonings [A] and fry them further.
-The estimated stir-fry time is about 10 minutes in total.
+Add the deep-fried eggplant and seasonings (A) and continue to stir-fry for a total of about 10 minutes

-Sprinkle olive oil in another frying pan, add the tuna meat and cook.
-Turn it over in 30 seconds, cook for another minute and then remove it into a batter.
-The baking time varies depending on the thickness of the fillet, but keep the baking time short so that it doesn't cook too much.
+Add olive oil to another frying pan and fry the swordfish fillets.
+Turn them over after 30 seconds, then fry for another minute before removing to a tray.
+The cooking time will vary depending on the thickness of the fillets, but keep the cooking time short to avoid overcooking

 -